Does home insurance cover Airbnb rentals?

 To help us understand why most homeowners policies won’t cover the kind of damage the San Antonio woman’s guests did at their party, we chatted with Michael Fitzgibbon, Chief Underwriting Officer at Slice, an on-demand insurance provider that offers coverage for home-share hosts.
 Here are some highlights.

-One of the key points Fitzgibbon highlighted was that homeowners insurance is what’s called a “personal line.”
+One of the key points Fitzgibbon highlighted was that homeowners policies don't usually cover rental properties.
+This is because home insurance is what’s called a “personal line.”
 As such, it has restrictions and exclusions for business activities – i.e., anything that makes the homeowner money.
 So if something goes wrong resulting from your money-making activity (i.e., hosting guests), your homeowners policy likely won’t offer coverage.

 But what about the insurance plans provided by the home-share platforms?
 Won’t that cover Airbnb hosts?